OpLumina/FoodBankBrowser/README.md

 ### Layout:

 ```
-food-pantry-browser (or other path to files)/
+food-pantry-browser/ (or other path to files)
 ├── index.html        (The main application HTML, CSS, and JavaScript)
 └── Datasets/         (Folder containing all state-specific JSON data)
     ├── ak_food_pantries.json